Plutonomicon/plutarch-plutus/docs/TRICKS.md

 As discussed in other sections of guide, Plutarch types are merely tags to underlying semantic representations.
 This is an eDSL after all!
 Their data declarations _actually_ don't matter as far as internal semantics are concerned.
 It's actually the `PlutusType` instance that _really_ determines the representation.
 So how do you figure out the representation of this seemingly transient tag?
 By following _conventions_.

 You _could_ give your Plutarch type a representation that makes no sense given its `data` type declaration, but don't!
 Instead, most data type declarations follow certain rules to hint at their representations.
-The representation can only be one of two categories: builtin and scott encoded.
+The representation can only be one of two categories: builtin and Scott encoded.
 All _trivial_ builtin types are already defined in Plutarch: `PInteger`, `PByteString`, `PString`, `PBool`, `PUnit`, `PBuiltinList`, and `PBuiltinPair`.

 Now, let's discuss patterns of data declarations and what representation they _should_ hint at: